ILoveFetchingJSON/sourcecode/README.md

+**This README may be updated over time.
+There could be file updates, or extra important text that is based on a certain file.
+Please view the list of updates below to learn more.**

+Current updates on:
+A spaceshooter game
+A tokenizer, parser, and semantic error checker program (main.py)

 Dependencies needed: python, pygame

 You can install python by going to the python.org website and going to the downloads, and then install pygame with the command "pip install pygame" (Windows)